OliverBrotchie/ob/README.md

 </html>
 ```

-A template to be filled out with the content of a blog post.
+A Template to be filled out with the content of a blog post.

 ```html
 <!DOCTYPE html>